simonqueric/IPPMed/README.md

 ## 2. 2D UNet

-The model is a classical UNet architecture with ReLU activations.
+The model is a classical <a href="https://arxiv.org/abs/1505.04597"> UNet architecture </a> with ReLU activations.
+We borrow the implementation of the following <a href="https://github.com/nikhilroxtomar/Retina-Blood-Vessel-Segmentation-in-PyTorch/tree/main"> github repo </a>.
 To train the model, you can either use the command `sbatch train.sh` or `python3 main.py`.

 ## 3. Prediction